Developer

 • The content-type header must be application/json.

-• The HTTP status code from the response will not be available in the Promise.
+• The HTTP status code from the response is available in the Promise.

 • For successful responses, headers will be available in the headers properties.